Want to read Slashdot from your mobile device? Point it at m.slashdot.org and keep reading!

 Does anybody else find that Autotools based projects, while being very cross-platform, are almost impossible to actually cross-compile?

 I do embedded systems work, and the embedded universe is moving to Linux as the kernel, and quite frequently a sub-set of the Gnu environment for the runtime.
 So you get things like BitBake, OpenEmbedded, and Angstrom, which attempt to enable you to build a complete system from sources.
-However, what al
+However, what all these environments do is run QEMU to emulate the target CPU in order to do the builds.

 At Zeugma Systems, I produced an embedded GNU/Linux distro known as Zeugma Linux.
 The rule of the project was that everything cross-compiles.